 COPYRIGHT: Reproduction of articles appearing in Blind Citizens News is permitted provided Blind Citizens News and the author(s) are acknowledged.

 Blind Citizens News is distributed in Large Print, Braille, and Audio.
-Electronic copies in text format are available on CD or by email.
-If you would like to receive Blind Citizens News in another format, please contact us.
+Electronic copies in text format are available from our webpage, on CD or by email.
+The audio edition is available as a podcast by searching for Blind Citizens Australia in your favourite podcast app or can be accessed via the Vision Australia library service.
+If you would like to receive Blind Citizens News in a different format please contact us.

 Funding and Donations for BCA

 BCA would like to acknowledge the generous work of the Jeffrey Blyth Foundation.
 The Foundation was formed in 1995 with BCA being the primary beneficiary.

 We would also like to acknowledge our funding partners: the Department of Communities and Justice (DCJ) NSW, the Department of Families, Fairness and Housing (DFFH) Victoria, the Federal Department of Social Services (DSS), the Australian Federation of Disability Organisations (AFDO), Vision Australia, Guide Dogs Australia, Everability and our generous members.

 If you would like to make a donation to Blind Citizens Australia, you can call 1800 033 660, and use your credit card.
 You can also donate online here.
 All donations over $2 are tax deductible.

 Do you have any compliments, suggestions or concerns you wanted to let BCA know about?
 You can do this anonymously by going to our website and completing a feedback form or you can call the BCA Office toll free on 1800 033 660.
 Your feedback will be used to improve our services to better meet the needs of our membership.